alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 ## Functional core / imperative shell

-Functional core / imperative shell is one practical response to the thesis.
+Functional core / imperative shell is one practical shape that falls out of this way of thinking.

 The shell is situated.
 It reads files, talks to databases, checks the clock, calls services, handles retries, writes logs, and sends messages.
 The core is value-like.
 It receives values and returns values: prices, decisions, validation results, state transitions, schedules, and plans.